QuentinRa/blog.quentinra.dev/tools/docker/index.md

 > If you want to use Linux on Windows, install
 > a WSL (Windows subsystem).
 For instance,
-> you can open the Windows store,
+> you can open the Windows Store,
-> enter "debian" and install it.
+> enter "Debian" and install it.

 <hr class="sl">